..but in a good way this time!

 They’re designed for beginner knitters and have simple step by step instructions with knitting tips and variation ideas dotted around.
-So if you aspire to practising a new life skill or would love to create non-plastic dolls that are cute, cuddly and very entertaining, check out the patterns here … and Happy Knitting.
+So if you aspire to practicing a new life skill or would love to create non-plastic dolls that are cute, cuddly and very entertaining, check out the patterns here … and Happy Knitting.

 Speaking of life skills, I taught myself to crochet last week… thank you Youtube …. and just finished my first creation.